❋

 Practicalities

-Based in: Cullingworth, West Yorkshire
+Based in: Bingley, West Yorkshire

-Available for: Workshops across Yorkshire and surrounding regions
+Available for: Workshops across Yorkshire and surrounding regions (contact for further afield)

 All materials provided: Participants just bring themselves (and personal items for memory-making workshops)